Hello again MBFS,

 We will hold our SAC/ Parent University meeting at 5:30 pm.
 Look out for a list of Parent University Sessions in the next week.

-For meeting credit, you must arrive no more than 15 minutes from the start of the meeting opportunity you attend, and remain for the entirety of the meeting you attend.
+****For SAC or PTSA meeting credit, you must arrive no more than 15 minutes from the start of the meeting opportunity you attend, and remain for the entirety of the meeting.
 Parking will be tight so arrive early, and available to you on our middle grades pe field.
 General membership meeting cards will be found in our media center for sign in.

 Information for 2018-19 School Year